 That’s some of the best things I saw this week!
 What’d I miss?
 What’d you like after Week One?
 Connect with me on Twitter and let’s talk about it.

-Tag(s): Home South Central Big Rapids Lumen Christi KLAA Plymouth Howell Novi Lakes Valley Conference Milford MIHL Detroit U-D Jesuit Trenton De La Salle Grosse Pointe South Byron Center Grand Rapids Christian Forest Hills Central Grand Rapids Catholic Central Rockford Grandville Saginaw Valley Flint Powers Mt.
+Tag(s): Home South Central Big Rapids Lumen Christi KLAA Plymouth Howell Novi Lakes Valley Conference Milford MIHL U-D Jesuit Trenton De La Salle Grosse Pointe South Byron Center Grand Rapids Christian Forest Hills Central Grand Rapids Catholic Central Rockford Grandville Saginaw Valley Flint Powers Mt.
 Pleasant